Joakim Goldhahn

 1997 - 2000 PhD Scholarship Umeå University

-I am currently the Chief Investigator (CI) for two research projects: the ARC SRI-funded Art at a Crossroads: Aboriginal Responses to Contact in Northern Australia (2021–2025), and the international project Making Rock Art Today: Encounters with Practising Samburu Rock Art Painters (2025-2028), funded by the Swedish research foundation Riksbankens Jubileumsfond.
+I am currently the Chief Investigator (CI) for three research projects: the ARC SRI-funded Art at a Crossroads: Aboriginal Responses to Contact in Northern Australia (2021–2025), and the international project Making Rock Art Today: Encounters with Practising Samburu Rock Art Painters (2025-2028), funded by the Swedish research foundation Riksbankens Jubileumsfond.

 My ongoing research in Australia and Kenya is committed to collaborative, community-led research approaches that foreground Indigenous knowledges and perspectives.